mbrukman/a-conceptual-overview-of-asyncio/3-conceptual-overview-part-2.md

 3      def __await__(self):
 4
 5          if not self.done():
-6              self._asyncio_is_future_blocking = True
-7              yield self
+6              yield self
-8
+7
-9          if not self.done():
+8          if not self.done():
-10              raise RuntimeError("await wasn't used with future") 11
+9              raise RuntimeError("await wasn't used with future") 10
-12         return self.result()
+11         return self.result()
 ```

 Task is a subclass of Future meaning it inherits its attributes & methods.
-Task does not override Futures `__await__` implementation. `await`-ing a Task or Future invokes that above `__await__` method and percolates the `yield` on line 7 above to relinquish control to its caller which is generally the event-loop.
+Task does not override Futures `__await__` implementation. `await`-ing a Task or Future invokes that above `__await__` method and percolates the `yield` on line 7 above to relinquish control to its caller, which is generally the event-loop.

 ***Unlike Tasks and Futures, `await`-ing a coroutine does not cede control!*** That is, wrapping a coroutine in a Task first, then `await`-ing it will cede control.
 Frankly, I'm not sure why that design decision was made and can't see a particularly compelling
 reason for it.
 If you do, please let me know!